-This post was originally published in 2012 on the Startup Grind blog, I'm republishing it here for archival purposes.
+This post was originally published in 2012 on the Startup Grind blog, I'm republishing and expanding it here.

 Lots of startups just don't seem to get it.
 They focus on things that don't matter instead of on the most important piece of the startup puzzle: the core mechanic.
 But what's a core mechanic?
 Well, I'm glad you asked.
 The core mechanic is what makes your product novel and exciting to your users.
 It's checkins for Foursquare, search for Google, and photo filters for Instagram (2014 observation, it's also talking to doctors on First Opinion).
 Basically, the core mechanic is the main reason someone who isn't your mom will bother to use your product.

 Most Startup founders go wrong because they think a novel core mechanic is just an additional feature on top of an existing mechanic, it's not.
 If your pitch includes the phrase, "product x with a twist" then stop right now and go back to the drawing board.
 Just because an existing product doesn't have a feature you want doesn't mean you can build a successful business by cloning the product and adding that feature, and even if you did gain some traction, you'll almost certainly play second fiddle to the product you copied because they pioneered the original mechanic to begin with.